ShZh-websites/my-personal-homepage/README.md

 # Overview

 I'm always wandering how to **combine better DX and UX** when making your personal website.

-Here is the best solution I've come up with so far.
+[Here](docs/) is the best solution I've come up with so far.

-For DX: [TailwindCSS](https://tailwindcss.com/) and [Alpine.js](https://alpinejs.dev/) are chosen so that almost **zero CSS and Javascript** are needed.
-Always select deployment platform with **CI/CD**, like Netlify and Vercel.
-Throw away framework like Vue and React.
-It's too heavy for your lightweight web application. **SSG** is all you need.

-For UX: Other than key images like avatar which **directly embeded in HTML**, all of Images are **shrinked properly** and encoded with the new generation image format—**AVIF**, which will compress your images as much as possible.
-It doesn't matter if your browser does not support AVIF(such as browsers use Webkit), cause **PNG format is the fallback**.
-All images are hosting at [cloudinary](https://cloudinary.com/) to get benefit of its **powerful CDN**.

  You may click [shzh.me](https://shzh.me) to see the full view of my homepage.